 A copy of the Compensation Committee charter is available at www.goldroyalty.com.

 Other Committees of the Board of Directors

-Other than the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee, there are no other committees of the Board of Directors.
+Other than the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee, our Board of Directors has a standing ESG Committee.